Llapushnik: Demography

 Ref: Federal Office of Statistics and Evidence of Federal People's Republic of Yugoslavia and Socialist Federal Republic of Yugoslavia, census for 1948, 1953, 1961, 1971, 1981. and 1991.

 History

 The village became notorious after 1998 because of the Lapušnik prison camp operated by the Albanian militant organization the UÇK.
 It also had a famous battle with the KLA and Yugoslav forces, which led to an KLA victory in 1998 known as the First Battle of Llapushnik.
 Yugoslav forces seized back control of Llapushnik on 27 July 1998 after a second battle.
-Llapushnik remained under Yugoslav control until 31 March 1999 when Yugoslav forces withdrew from their positions in Drenica after an offensive on the Region.